Force over Distance: Chapter 21

 Another.
 Another.

-The second group of aliens were coming from behind.
-Eli’d dropped two of them, but more were right behind.
+Young glanced back.
+Eli’d dropped two of the group on their six, but more were right behind.

 They had plasma weapons, but they weren’t firing.

-In that moment, he felt the unmistakable sensation of a dart burying itself in his right shoulder.
+He felt the unmistakable sensation of a dart burying itself in his shoulder.

 Shit.

-He kept firing, taking down two more even as he pulled the dart out with his left hand.
+He kept firing, taking down two more even as he yanked the dart free.

 “Eli, with me,” he shouted.
-They retreated shoulder to shoulder, firing at the aliens who were trying to regroup at the corridor intersection point.
-When they’d scattered them as much as possible, told Eli to go.
+They retreated shoulder to shoulder, firing at the aliens trying to regroup at the corridor intersection point.

 He fired a final, broad spread.
 His aim was already deteriorating.
 A tingling sensation spread along his arm.

-By the time he made it around the corner, he could barely hang on to his gun.
+By the time Young made it around the corner, he could barely hang on to his gun.
 Numbness spread from his shoulder down towards his hand, up his neck, across his chest.

 “I’m here,” Chloe whispered, already working Young’s bad hand out of his sleeve.